-- 18.8 Various methods are used to ensure that the final rinse water is decontaminated before use.
-The test should verify the performance of the particular system by the method specified by the manufacturer. - 18.9 This may include: - a. verification of filter performance by a bubble point test or by measuring the differential pressure drop across the filter; - b. verification of thermal disinfection by thermometric testing; - c. verification of UV activity by confirmation that the illumination is at the wavelength and intensity specified by the manufacturer and that the residence time is also as specified.
+- Precautions must be taken to ensure that the microbiological quality of the final rinse water will not compromise in any way the efficacy of the process.
+The final rinse water will require to be of high quality and shown to be free of mycobacteria.
+The microbiological quality of the final rinse water should be monitored weekly to ensure compliance. - Various methods are used to ensure that the final rinse water is decontaminated before use.
+The test should verify the performance of the particular system by the method specified by the manufacturer. - 18.9 This may include: - verification of filter performance by a bubble point test or by measuring the differential pressure drop across the filter; - b. verification of thermal disinfection by thermometric testing; - verification of UV activity by confirmation that the illumination is at the wavelength and intensity specified by the manufacturer and that the residence time is also as specified.